 The 36-month program provides sufficient time for residents to complete the required Masters of Science degree in Orthodontics.
-It is mandatory for each resident to take and pass the written American Board of Orthodontics examination, (Part II).
+It is mandatory for each resident to take and pass the written American Board of Orthodontics examination (Part II).
 Residents are also required to submit 6 completed cases in the American Board of Orthodontics (ABO) format for grading.
-The goal is that residents will then submit these cases to the ABO itself and achieve board certification following graduation to demonstrate to the public that they have reached a superior level of ability in the specialty.
+Completing the Part III clinical ABO examination while not required, is highly recommended.

 At all times, the faculty will place the quality of the education provided to the residents above all other considerations.
 The Department continually evaluates the program in both formative and summative ways.
 Each resident will be required to complete certain projects, which will count toward the grade he/she receives.
 They will also be required to treat a minimum number of patients and to present the records of these patients to a group consisting of faculty and fellow residents.